henry2004y/vlasiator_manual/menu4.md

 ## SysBoundary

+The code structure here is slightly more complicated than I thought.
+In the main function, `sysBoundary.applySysBoundaryVlasovConditions()` is called for setting the BCs.
+`sysBoundary` is a high level wrapper class for initializing, storing, and applying all types of system boundary conditions.
-The top level file is `sysboundarycondition.cpp`, with the declaration of `namespace SBC`.
+The actual classes for BCs are defined in `sysboundarycondition.cpp`, within the scope of `namespace SBC`.
-It contains a base class called `SysBoundaryCondition`, and 5 derived classes:
+It contains a base abstract class called `SysBoundaryCondition`, and 5 derived classes:
 * `DoNotCompute`
 * `Ionosphere`
 * `Outflow`